Two-part winter storm may produce a moderate snowfall in D.C. area late Wednesday to Friday

 Model discussion

-For the second wave, models are in general agreement that the heaviest totals will focus south of Washington and that about 2 to 3 inches will fall in the immediate area (some models suggest more is possible).
+For the second wave, models are in general agreement that the heaviest totals will focus south of Washington and that about two to three inches will fall in the immediate area.
+(Some models suggest more is possible.)

 But there is more model disagreement, oddly, for the first wave, even though it’s not as far into the future.
-The American (GFS) and high-resolution NAM models favor more snow north and northwest of the District while the European, Canadian and UKMet models lean toward the heaviest snow in the immediate area or just to the south.
+The American (Global Forecast System, or GFS) and high-resolution NAM (North American Mesoscale) models favor more snow north and northwest of the District, while the European, Canadian and UKMet models lean toward the heaviest snow in the immediate area or just to the south.
 This latter set of international models also has lower temperatures, facilitating more snow accumulation

 Model